 VanDine, Roeski, and Peter Niedermeier were located by a large posse and arrested a week later.
 On December 5, 1903, they were held by the Coroner.
 On March 26, 1904, Niedermeier and VanDine, and a fourth, Marx, were convicted of the robbery and murder of railway employee Frank W. Stewart and sentenced to hang by Judge Kersten.
 On April 22, 1904, the 21-year-old offenders were executed by hanging at the Cook County Jail.
 The third suspect, Roeski, was convicted of one of the saloon murders and sentenced to life in prison.

-Officer Quinn was waked at his residence located at No. 1933 North Ashland Avenue (present day 3504 North Ashland Avenue) and his funeral mass was held at St. Andrew's Church.
+Officer Quinn was waked at his residence located at No. 1933 North Ashland Avenue (present day 3504 North Ashland Avenue).
+His funeral mass was held at St. Andrew’s Church.
 He was laid to rest on November 25, 1903 in Mount Olivet Catholic Cemetery, 2755 West 111th Street, Chicago, Illinois.

 Patrolman John Quinn, born in 1866, received his Probationary Appointment to the Chicago Police Department on July 3, 1894.

 Officer Quinn was a veteran of the U.S. Army from January 26, 1888 thru January 25, 1893 in Company C., 20th Infantry and was Honorably Discharged at the rank of Sergeant.
 He was survived by his wife, Kate and children: George F., James E. and Katie.